Saving Nature: Conserving 30% Of The Land, Sea Just The Start - UrduPoint

 A more flexible approach to conservation within the UN process -- known as "other effective area-based conservation measures" (OECMs) -- allows for the inclusion of lands that have human activity and are not solely set aside for nature.

-But after years of marginalisation and displacement, indigenous representatives want assurances that communities will have consent over whether their lands become protected areas.
+But indigenous representatives want assurances that communities will have consent over whether their territories are protected.

+Conservation measures have in some cases seen indigenous people chased off ancestral lands and deprived of traditional livelihoods.

-"The whole notion of fortress conservation has not been good for indigenous people," said Jennifer Tauli Corpuz, of the non-profit Nia Tero, which is part of the indigenous caucus to the CBD.
+"The whole notion of fortress conservation has not been good for indigenous people," said Jennifer Tauli Corpuz, of the non-profit Nia Tero, who is part of the indigenous caucus to the CBD.

-Despite this, the Geneva talks are expected to draw to a close on Tuesday without having fully discussed the 30-percent target.

-A representative from a northern hemisphere delegation told AFP that both South Africa and China, which holds the COP15 presidency, remain nervous about the goal.
+But she welcomed "overwhelming support" from negotiators for the inclusion of indigenous rights.

+Despite this, observers said that negotiators, who will meet again in Nairobi in June, were not all supportive of the 30 percent target.

-"I am optimistic but there is a long way to go," the delegate said.
+"I am optimistic but there is a long way to go," a northern hemisphere delegate told AFP.

+Even China, which is hosting COP15, has expressed reluctance, according to several delegates.

+It has called for the target to be national, which "would leave out the high seas, meaning that two thirds of our planet would be excluded", said Masha Kalinina of The Pew Charitable Trusts.

 One breakthrough was the decision by India to throw its support behind the target.